dnarh/decision-tree/README.md

     ├── data		 # Dataset(s) used for testing decision tree
     ├── notebooks		 # Notebooks for building and testing decision tree implementations ├── src			 # Source code
-    ├── .gitignore		 # Files that should be ignored by git.
+    ├── .gitignore		 # Files that should be ignored by git └── README.md
-    └── README.md